 Push notifications containing ads are pretty common, but thankfully, they're usually easy to get rid of.
 On any phone running Android 5.0 Lollipop or higher, just press down on the notification to see which app it came from.
+Most of the time, the app name is already visible at the top of the alert, but some apps hide that detail.

-Blocking notifications on Android 8.1 Oreo
+Blocking notifications on Android 8.1 Oreo (app name highlighted)

 Depending on your version of Android, there will either be an info button (which will take you to the app options), a button that says 'Block all notifications,' or a simple switch.
+Android 8.0 Oreo and newer support Notification Channels, which are different categories of alerts you can turn on and off individually, so you might only see a switch for that specific channel.

 Notification ads from a web browser